Robust Mechanisms: The Curvature Case

-This paper considers the problem of a principal (she) who faces a privately informed agent (he) and only knows one moment of the type distribution.
-Preferences are nonlinear in the allocation and the principal maximizes her worst-case expected profits.
+This paper considers the problem of a Principal (she) who faces a privately informed agent (he) and only knows one moment of the type distribution.
+Preferences are non- linear in the allocation and the Principal maximizes her worst-case expected profits.
 A robustness property of the optimal mechanism imposes restrictions on the principal’s ex-post payoff function: conditional on the allocation being non-zero, ex-post payoffs are linear in the agent’s type.
 The robust mechanism entails exclusion of low types, distortions at the intensive margin and efficiency at the top.
-We show that, under additional assumptions, distortions in the optimal mechanism are decreasing with types.
+We show that, under some conditions, distortions in the optimal mechanism are decreasing in types.
 This monotonicity has relevant consequences for several applications discussed.
-Our characterization uses an auxiliary zero-sum game played by the principal and an adversarial nature who seeks to minimize her expected payoffs which also gives us a characterization of the worst-case distribution from the principal’s perspective.
+Our charac- terization uses an auxiliary zero-sum game played by the Principal and an adversarial Nature who seeks to minimize her expected payoffs which also gives us a characteriza- tion of the worst-case distribution from the principal’s perspective.
 Applications of our framework to insurance provision, optimal taxation, non-linear pricing and regulation are discussed.

 Keywords: Robust Mechanism Design, Monopolistic Screening under Uncertainty